calalty/QuizManager/README.md

 And then go to this route: `/QuizManagerProject/server/middlewares/auth.js`

 Uncomment `// preConfig()` on line 33 and then comment it back again so it only runs once.

+There is also a video of me doing it called `AddUsers` that should be with you.